TickTeam/guide-tt/ticktick_web_app/how_to_delete_a_list.md

 ###How to delete a list?
-1.Click the downward arrow of a list.
+1.Click the downward arrow at the end of a list title.

 2.Choose “Delete” and click “OK” for confirmation.